xinychen/transdim/README.md

 ### Model implementation

-In our experiments, we have implemented the machine learning models mainly on `Numpy`, and written these Python codes with **Jupyter Notebook**.
-So, if you want to evaluate these models, please download and run these notebooks directly (prerequisite: **download the data sets** before evaluation).
+In our experiments, we have implemented some machine learning models mainly on `Numpy`, and written these Python codes with **Jupyter Notebook**.
+So, if you want to evaluate these models, please download and run these notebooks directly (prerequisite: **download the data sets** in advance).

 - **Our models**